Topics The 4th Japan-Vietnam Joint Symposium" will be held

 1. regulatory updates on marketing authorization of pharmaceutical products

 On the Japanese side, Mr. Kenji Kuroiwa of MHLW's Office of International Pharmaceutical Regulations explained the activities of MHLW and PMDA in Asia, including Asian Network Meetings, symposia, bilateral meetings, PMDA-ATC activities, the special approval system and emergency approval system for coronary disaster initiatives, and the emergency approval system for post-coronary initiatives.
-The committee also reported that a review of the application of the emergency approval system for the future will be considered as a post-Corona initiative.
+The committee reported that a review of the application of the emergency approval system for the future will be considered as an initiative for the post-Corona disaster.

 2. timely access to innovative medicines

 From the Vietnamese side, Mr. Hoang Thanh Mai, Deputy Director of DAV's Pharmaceutical Business Management Division, spoke about the regulations regarding import approval of orphan drugs and drugs for special therapeutic needs in Vietnam.
 The criteria for import licenses for orphan drugs and medicines for special therapeutic needs and the application for licenses are stipulated in the 2017 Decree, which requires that orphan drugs must be on the published list of orphan drugs and must be allowed to be distributed in other countries.
 Among medicines that meet special therapeutic needs (e.g., emergency medicines, anti-addiction, anti-rejection drugs, HIV, cancer, tuberculosis, malaria drugs, vaccines, etc.), vaccines, for example, require the commitment of foreign manufacturers and suppliers to guarantee their quality, safety, and efficacy.
-The requirements were explained.
+Explanation of these requirements was given.

 3. promotion of proper use of medicines